-Teresa Currivan is a licensed marriage and family therapist (LMFT49707,) who is currently a parent coach.
+Teresa Currivan is a licensed marriage and family therapist (#MFC49707), parent coach and school therapist for the San Francisco Unified School district.
+She has previously worked at Fusion Academy High School in Walnut Creek and Big Minds Unschool, a K-8 school in Pinole, CA. She gives consultations and speaks to faculty at schools in the San Francisco Bay Area about neurodivergent learners.
 She received her MA in Counseling Psychology using Drama Therapy from the California Institute of Integral Studies in San Francisco and completed post-graduate training at The Psychotherapy Institute in Berkeley, CA. She has used drama therapy with young children and talk therapy with parents and other caregivers in the community health setting.
-She has also supported mothers with addictions in the mental health setting.

-She prides herself in being the go-to person for gifted and 2e families.
-She enjoys getting to know the unique needs of each gifted family, so that when issues arise over the years, parents have a point person to rely on, and who understands their unique needs.
-Her style of coaching is a humanist, heart-centered approach that gets to the root of things.
+As a private coach, Teresa prides herself in being the go-to person for gifted, 2e and differently wired families.
+She enjoys getting to know the unique needs of each family so that when issues arise over the years, parents have a point person to rely on who understands their unique needs.
+She knows that usually, by the time parents find her, they are drained emotionally and financially.
+Her style of coaching is a humanist, heart-centered, strength-based approach that helps to find clarity as quickly as possible.

 Teresa is a member of CAMFT (California Association of Marriage and Family Therapists,) East Bay CAMFT, and SENG (Supporting the Emotional Needs of the Gifted).
-She has training in mindfulness and EFT (Emotional Freedom Technique, also known as tapping).
+She has training in mindfulness and EFT (Emotional Freedom Technique).

 She publishes articles on this site and her facebook page: fb.me/TeresaCurrivanCoaching.
 You can contact her at TeresaCurrivan@gmail.com with any questions or to schedule a phone or Zoom session.

 Teresa lives in the San Francisco Bay Area.
 She looks forward to talking with you.